scrtlabs/SecretNetwork/docs/upgrade-secret-1-to-secret-2.md

 sudo systemctl restart secret-node.service
 ```

-Note: Although halt height is 1246400 on `secret-1`, the halt time might not be exactly September 15th, 2020 at 14:00:00 UTC.
-The halt height was calculated on September 7th to be as close a possible to September 15th, 2020 at 14:00:00 UTC, using `secret-1` block time of 6.19 seconds.

 ## 2. Install the new binaries on your SGX machine

 On the new SGX machine (`secret-2`):